ErickWendel/nodered-google-sheets-to-json-stream/README.md

 This module **nodered-google-sheets-to-json-stream** came to solve these problems by processing data on demand and providing a good developer experience.

 Once you add your google sheets credentials and put the spreadSheetId, it:
-- auto complete fields listing all sheets in the spreadsheet
+- auto completes fields listing all sheets in the spreadsheet
-- automatically set the range of lines and columns available in the sheets
+- automatically sets the range of lines and columns available in the sheets
-- parse the available columns (using the sheet's first line) into JSON
+- parses the available columns (using the sheet's first line) into JSON
-- process items on demand (currently process 500 items per time if the range is bigger than 500)
+- processes items on demand (currently process 500 items per time if the range is bigger than 500)
-- in the status, it shows how many lines were processed vs how many is missing
+- in the status, shows how many lines were processed vs how many is missing

 ### Demo
 ![Node-RED flow](https://raw.githubusercontent.com/ErickWendel/nodered-google-sheets-to-json-stream/main/demos/complete-demo.gif)